nxf5025/amazon-ai-building-better-bots/README.md

 ![Lambda Console](./images/lambda_console.png)

 1. Select "Create function" in the upper right hand corner
-1. To work independently in a shared environment, use your initials in the function name (e.g., `cafeOrderCoffeeXXX`)
 1. Leave NodeJS selected as the runtime.
 1. Choose an IAM role that includes the `AWSLambdaBasicExecutionRole` Managed Policy.
 There may already be one named `coffeebot-lambda-role`
     - If no such role exists, you can create a new IAM Role using one of these approaches: